Word may refer to any of the following:

 Where do you find or start Microsoft Word?

-If Microsoft Word is installed on your computer, but is not found in the Start Menu, you can manually run the Microsoft Word executable file.
+If Microsoft Word is installed on your computer, but you can't find it in your Start Menu, use the following steps to manually launch Microsoft Word:

 - Open My Computer.